fnAttic/filestore-aws/README.md

 Remove the deployment (deleting stack) if the app is not needed anymore, or if something goes wrong during deployment that needs fixing before trying it again.

         aws cloudformation delete-stack --stack-name FilestoreAppStack

+## Web app client

+There is an example web app client you can deploy for testing purposes.

+1. Create S3 bucket for the static site

+    ```WEB BUCKET NAME``` is the bucket where the the static site is deployed

+    ```REGION``` is where your bucket is created

+        aws s3api create-bucket --bucket [WEB BUCKET NAME] --create-bucket-configuration LocationConstraint=[REGION]

+    Note the response will include your S3 static website link, something like http://[WEB BUCKET NAME].s3.amazonaws.com/

+1. Update the S3 bucket policy to allow public acces

+        aws s3api put-bucket-policy --bucket [WEB BUCKET NAME]\
+            --policy '{"Version": "2012-10-17", "Statement": [{ "Sid": "Allow Public Access to All Objects", "Effect": "Allow", "Principal": "*", "Action": "s3:GetObject", "Resource": "arn:aws:s3:::[WEB BUCKET NAME]/*"}]}'

+1. Update S3 bucket website hosting configuration

+        aws s3api put-bucket-website --bucket [WEB BUCKET NAME] --website-configuration '{"IndexDocument": {"Suffix": "index.html"},"ErrorDocument": {"Key": "error.html"},"RoutingRules": [{"Redirect": {"ReplaceKeyWith": "index.html"},"Condition": {"KeyPrefixEquals": "/"}}]}'

+1. Update the Filestore app URL

+    Open the ```static/web/index.html``` file and replace the ```[YOUR_URL]/[YOUR ENVIRONMENT]``` at the bottom with the Filestore app URL, which is the ```ApiRootUrl``` from the CloudFormation output.

+    Use the environment from the deployment configuration, or use ```dev``` if you kept the default.

+    The final URL will look like: https://xxxxxxxxx.execute-api.xxxxxx.amazonaws.com/dev

+1. Upload static files

+        aws s3 cp static/web s3://[WEB BUCKET NAME] --recursive --acl public-read

+1. Open the website at http://[WEB BUCKET NAME].s3.amazonaws.com/index.html